geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Reframing environmental scanning: an integral approach (Voros)

+* Focus Question from Schultz: how would Voros' perspective enhance or enlarge your approach to scouting for change?
 * A broadened scanning framework, which may also provide understanding of how human minds filter their perceptions of the world.
 * Cross-level analysis examines the world in terms of both the perceptual filters of the viewer and the aspect of the world being viewed.
 * Based upon Four-Quadrant Integral model of Ken Wilber and Spiral Dynamics model of Don Beck and Chris Cowan.